dotswg/dots-architecture/draft-ietf-dots-architecture.md

 mitigation toggling in the operational requirements ([I-D.ietf-dots-requirements]).

-Deployment of recursive signaling potentially reduces the DOTS client's limited control over the network path of mitigated traffic, and consequently control over who is scrubbing traffic destined for the DOTS client domain.
-DOTS client operators should be aware of any privacy concerns affecting a recursive signaling deployment, and take steps to ensure sensitive material is protected.
+Deployment of recursive signaling may result in traffic redirection, examination and mitigation extending beyond the initial bilateral relationship between DOTS client and DOTS server.
+As such, client control over the network path of mitigated traffic may be reduced.
+DOTS client operators should be aware of any privacy concerns and take steps to ensure sensitive material is suitably protected.
+DOTS server operators should exercise transparency when deploying recursion to ensure DOTS clients are able to make appropriately informed decisions.

 ### Anycast Signaling